CYBAVO/android_wallet_sdk_sample/docs/private_chain.md

 - On the **admin panel** ➜ **CYBAVO Smart Chain** ➜ **Chain Settings**, choose a currency which supports platform fee, click **Manage** button ➜ **Chain Wallet info**, you can found **Transfer Fee Rate** and **Transfer Fee Min**.

   <img src="images/sdk_guideline/private_chain_platform_fee.png" alt="drawing" width="600"/>
-- All the transfer operation on private chain will be charged platform fee, including inner transfer and transaction for finance product, not including deposit to private chain and withdraw to public chain.
+- All the transfer operation on private chain will be charged platform fee, including inner transfer and transaction for financial product, not including deposit to private chain and withdraw to public chain.
 - Platform fee calculation:
   1. Platform Fee = Transfer Amount * **Transfer Fee Rate**
   2. If the result of step 1 is less then **Transfer Fee Min**, use **Transfer Fee Min**.